 - Online Class Rules and Regulations

-- Students attend the class according to the schedule and by entering the online platform which has been informed by the course lecturer via Simaster or information from the Academic Office via email broadcast.
+- Students attend the class according to the schedule and by logging in to the online platform, which has been communicated to them by the course lecturer via Simaster or via an email broadcast from the Academic Office.

 - Students must comply with the attendance mechanism set by the course lecturer while attending online lectures.

-- Students must comply with online lecture ethics, namely; turning off the microphone when entering online classes, activating the video feature when asked by the lecturer, asking questions using the raise hand feature or typing questions through the chat box, and being prudent in using online class features.
-If they want to leave the online space temporarily, (for example: asking permission to go to the toilet), students must write down their needs in the chat box.
+- Students must comply with online lecture ethics, which include turning off the microphone when entering online classes, activating the video feature when instructed by the lecturer, asking questions using the raise hand feature or typing questions through the chat box, and being prudent in their use of online class features.
+If students want to leave the online space temporarily (for example, to use the restroom), they must write down their needs in the chat box.

 - Attendance Rules and Regulations

-- The lecture attendance for offline classes is done by fingerprint tapping 15 minutes before the class starts until 15 minutes after the class starts.
+- Lecture attendance for offline classes is taken by fingerprint tapping 15 minutes before the class starts and continues until 15 minutes after the class starts.

-- Class participants must make sure the attendance is successful with a “thank you” notification on the fingerprint machine.
+- Class participants must ensure that attendance is successful by receiving a “thank you” notification on the fingerprint machine.
 The attendance system will send a notification to students’ UGM email.

-- Class participants who take online classes (for example by using Zoom online meeting) will receive a QR code or Google form attendance link from the Academic Office of the Undergraduate Study Program at each meeting session.
-Attendance of class participants for the asynchronous class set by the class lecturer will be taken into account in accordance with policies outlined in the syllabus/Lesson Plans and Semester Course Outline (RPKPS).
+- Class participants who take online classes (for example, via Zoom online meetings) will receive a QR code or a Google form attendance link from the Academic Office of the Undergraduate Study Program at each meeting session.
+The attendance of class participants for the asynchronous class, as set by the class lecturer, will be taken into account in accordance with the policies outlined in the syllabus/Lesson Plans, and Semester Course Outline (RPKPS).

-- If the class lecturer makes a specific rule for the lecture time and it becomes the class agreement, the students can adjust the period of the fingerprint tapping.
-For example, for the lecture that is set on 7.15 WIB, students can do fingerprint tapping 15 minutes before the class starts until 15 minutes after according to the specified time.
+- If the class lecturer establishes a specific rule for the lecture time and it becomes a class agreement, the students can adjust the period for fingerprint tapping.
+For example, for the lecture scheduled on 7.30 WIB, students can participate in fingerprint tapping 15 minutes before the class starts until 15 minutes after, according to the specified time.

-- Students who did fingerprint tapping outside the scheduled time (see rule number 1) will still receive a notification on UGM email, but the tapping will not be recorded in the attendance in SIMASTER.
+- Students who perform fingerprint tapping outside the scheduled time (see Rule Number 1) will still receive a notification on their UGM email, but the tapping will not be recorded in SIMASTER attendance.

 - If a student has recorded their attendance according to provisions number 1 and 2 but did not receive a UGM email notification, students can submit a fingerprint attendance claim within a maximum of 14 days from the date of the lecture.

-- The fingerprint attendance claim form can be downloaded on https://ugm.id/INFORMASIAKADEMIKS1FEB and submitted to the Academic Office or Lecture Services or sent via email to perkuliahan.feb@ugm.ac.id.
+- The fingerprint attendance claim form can be downloaded from https://ugm.id/INFORMASIAKADEMIKS1FEB and submitted to the Academic Office, Lecture Services, or sent via email to perkuliahan.feb@ugm.ac.id.

 B. Student’s Attendance at Lecture Activities

-- Students are obligated to attend lectures that have been agreed upon and written in the syllabus/the Lesson Plans and Semester Course Outline (RPKPS).
+- Students are obligated to attend lectures that have been agreed upon and written in the syllabus/the Lesson Plans, and the Semester Course Outline (RPKPS).

 - Students are fully responsible for their attendance.

-- Should a student be late for class and not allowed to join by the lecturer, they are considered absent.
+- If a student is late for class and is not allowed to join by the lecturer, they are considered absent.

 - Absence that can be tolerated is as follows.